TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

-The top layer, the *View* encapsulates the whole Presentation Logic and everything related with the presentation of data.
+The top layer, the *View* encapsulates the whole presentation logic and everything related with the presentation of data.

 .. sidebar:: Firsthand Report